USAFE hosts first-ever basic fighter maneuver exercise at Ramstein

-Ramstein 1v1, U.S. Air Forces in Europe - Air Forces Africa's first-ever basic fighter maneuvers exercise at Ramstein AB, included 37 fighter aircraft from nine NATO countries such as F-35A Lightning IIs; F-16 Fighting Falcons; Eurofighter Typhoons; Dassault Rafale Cs; F/A-18 Hornets and Douglas A-4 Skyhawks.
+U.S. Air Force Maj.
+Gen. Paul D. Moga, Third Air Force commander, climbs the ladder of a French Air Force Dassault Rafale C aircraft during Ramstein 1v1 at Ramstein Air Base, Germany, June 6, 2024.
+Ramstein 1v1, U.S. Air Forces in Europe’s first-ever basic fighter maneuvers exercise at Ramstein AB, included 37 fighter aircraft from nine NATO countries such as F-35A Lightning IIs; F-16 Fighting Falcons; Eurofighter Typhoons; Dassault Rafale Cs; F/A-18 Hornets and Douglas A-4 Skyhawks.
+(U.S. Air Force photo by Airman 1st Class Tabatha Chapman)

 |Date Taken: